stelzinga/MF/Management_Framework-Appendix.md

 ## Overview
 This overview shows on the first level the key deliverables as per [Management Framework ## Management].
 On the second level are the Tools, each of which has a dedicated L2 section.
 The same Tool can be used for different deliverables:

-- Management Cycle
+- Management
     - PDA
     - Eisenhower Matrix
     - MSS
     - Governance Matrix
-- Management Improvement
-    - Skill Inventory
-    - Writing Style
-    - Style Inventory
-    - Study
 - Planning
-    - Dedicated Planning note
+    - Dedicated Planning section
 - Organising
-    - Dedicated Organising note
+    - Dedicated Organising section
 - Leading
-    - Dedicated Leading note
+    - Dedicated Leading section
 - Controlling
     - Dedicated Controlling note
 ________________________________________